SKholkin/SS_DDPM/README.md

 ```

 ## Notebooks
 Some research code & dirty notebooks can be found in `playground` folder.
+UNet model is located in `models.py` and has nothing special in it.